scottnonnenberg/eslint-config-thehelp/README.md

 ## Configurations in this project

 1. `thehelp/core` - Basic good javascript practices.
-Node.js and CommonJS.
+Node.js and CommonJS. _Note: does not prevent the use of ES2015 constructs._
 2. `thehelp/es2015` - Preferring ES2015 constructs over ES5 constructs. `import`/`export` instead of `module.exports`.
-Babel required.
+Will run on on Node.js 6.x without a separate compile step if `export`/`import` are not used (turn off `import/no-commonjs`).
+Otherwise Babel is required.
+You'll definitely need Babel for the browser.
 3. `thehelp/functional` - Eliminating mutation of data and all loops, in favor of functional design.
 4. `thehelp` (**default**) - the previous three combined into one configuration.
 Suitable for any node module or server project.
 5. `thehelp/react` - rules for JSX and React component structure, as well as accessibility.